pingbird/flutter-recipes/docs/faq/type-system.md

 ## What are types

-A type is an abstract identifier used to describe the interface an instance has, here are a few ways to declare them:
+A type is a definition used to describe the interface an instance can have, here are a few examples:

 ```dart
 // Foo is now an interface type.